 Table 7: Source Standard Deviation Weight Harris 0.13 5.9 Baumgardt 0.27 1.4 MandM 0.24 1.7 Dalessandro 0.30 1.1 Adjusted 0.15 (0.13) 4.4 (5.9)

 These agree more or less with the numbers in Table 2 above for a triangular comparison of the four published sources after rejection of discordant points.
 (The Adjusted mean standard deviation excludes the two negative squares; assuming they are indicative of the positive squares, the mean becomes 0.13.
 I adopted 0.15 for adjusted magnitudes in the cluster list).
 The final total magnitudes that I adopted are either the adjusted values agreeing with the aperture photometry, or a weighted mean of the published magnitudes for those clusters with no (or unreliable) aperture photometry.

-Other data in Table 1 include names and alternate names, RA and Dec for J2000.0, the Shapley-Sawyer-Hogg concentration class, the axial ratio, the central surface brightness, V magnitudes for the tip of the red giant branch and the horizontal branch (RR Lyrae stars), the distance, heliocentric radial velocity, the cluster metallicity and age, and the total Galactic absorption in the direction of the cluster.
+Other data in Table 1 include names and alternate names, RA and Dec for J2000.0, the Shapley-Sawyer-Hogg concentration class, the axial ratio, the position angle for the major axis, the central surface brightness, V magnitudes for the tip of the red giant branch and the horizontal branch (RR Lyrae stars), the distance, heliocentric radial velocity, the cluster metallicity and age, and the total Galactic absorption in the direction of the cluster.
 Almost all of those data come from either Harris or from Brian Skiff's (1999) globular cluster list.
 I encourage you to check into those lists, if for nothing else than to chase down the many references to the publications carrying the earlier data.
 I have filled in missing data where they exist from more recent literature and I've given references to the papers from which I took the data.

 Here is a bit of explanation about individual data columns in Table 1.